taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 * eyes: large, golden brown
 * skin: light olive, freckles on their face
 * always accompanied by Iri, their cuttlefish mechapet
-* always dressed in Biononymous clothing, first in "normal" clothes, then in the cuttlefish cloth outfit after receiving it from Green Haven Clarksville.
+* always dressed in Biononymous outfit, first in "normal" cloth, then in the cuttlefish cloth after receiving it from Green Haven Clarksville.

 #### A note on Biononymous clothing